joinpursuit/8.2-in-class-git-activity/oliver.md

-My favorite day is Saturday.
+My favorite day is Saturday!